 The April 2013 Central Corridor Plan Draft for Public Review is the result of the input we received from hundreds of community members and interested stakeholders.
 To make sure that we heard from as many people as possible, the Planning Department proactively reached out to stakeholder groups, and offered a wide variety of methods for engagement and providing input:

-- Public Meetings: To date, the Planning Department has held four public meetings on the Central SoMa Plan.
-Click here to get more details.
+Public Meetings: To date, the Planning Department has held six public meetings on the Central SoMa Plan:

 To receive notification of other public outreach and engagement efforts, make sure to subscribe to get project updates by entering your email in the "Get Project Alerts" portion of this webpage (towards the top right of this page).

 The Central Corridor Plan Draft for Public Review conveys the extent of proposed changes to zoning, height limits, and the public realm (streets and open space).
 This higher level of detail is what is necessary to begin the environmental review process.
-However, to create a complete and successful plan and rezoning proposal ready for adoption, there are a significant number of details that still need to be refined and fleshed out.
+However, to create a complete and successful plan and rezoning proposal ready for adoption, there are a significant number of details that still need to be refined.

 Before the Central SoMa Plan can be adopted, it requires an Environmental Impact Report (EIR) per the California Environmental Quality Act (CEQA).
-The Central SoMa EIR started in spring 2013, with a Draft EIR anticipated in late 2014 and a completed EIR in the Spring of 2015.
+The Central SoMa EIR started in spring 2013, with a Draft EIR anticipated in Spring 2016 and a completed EIR in late 2016.

 In February 2014, the Central SoMa Initial Study was released (to see the Central SoMa Initial Study, click here).
 The Initial Study is a preliminary evaluation of the possible environmental effects of a proposed project, using a checklist of environmental topics based on CEQA.
 The Initial Study identifies which topics will need to be studied further in an EIR and which ones do not.
 For the Central SoMa Plan, the Initial Study determined that: